Sundhnúkagígar eruptions Reykjanes

 Is Reykjanes safe to visit?

 The volcanic and seismic unrest is concentrated around Grindavík.
 This area is currently restricted.
 The rest of Reykjanes Peninsula is still accessible and safe to visit.
 The Fagradalsfjall hiking tracks are usually open again after the first few days of a new eruption at Sundhnúkagígar, if the conditions at Fagradalsfjall are safe.
+Access to Grindavík itself has been reopened on 21 October 2024.
+The Icelandic Tourism Board website provides information and a brochure with safety guidelines for those planning to visit Grindavík.

 Flights to Iceland are not affected by eruptions on Reykjanes, as these type of eruptions don’t produce ash clouds.
 The only exception would be if an eruption happens in the sea.